Adobe Express vs Canva 2026: A Comparison of the Top Design Tools - Which is Right for You?

 Resize

 A premium Canva feature is resizing a project in its entirety—so if you want to resize your canvas, you’ll define the new size and hit either “resize” or “copy & resize” and it will apply to every page in your project.
-Currently, it is not possible to have different pages in one project that are a different size.
-The “resize” function applies universally on one project.
+Canva now also allows different sized pages within a single project, a feature Express has had for years.
+(Express often gets criticized for "copying" Canva features, but this is one Canva definitely borrowed from Express.)

 In Adobe Express, you can also resize your designs in nearly the exact same way—by defining the pixel dimensions you want, or choosing from a recommended pixel size for popular designs—however, that resize applies to a single page.
 As a result, it’s possible to have different sized pages in one project, which makes it much easier to organize and streamline different campaign assets in one place.
 For example, here my brand guidelines PDF in Adobe Express has different page sizes to illustrate how my brand should be used across web and print.